 What To Do if Someone Has a Heat-Related Illness

 Heat stroke is a life-threatening condition; if anyone around you is experiencing the symptoms of heat stroke, call 911.
 Move the person to the shade or inside, remove excess clothing, and cool their body by bathing or spraying the skin with cool water or by applying ice packs or cold, wet towels.
-Do not give the person anything to drink.
+Do not give the person anything to drink, advises the CDC.

 If you think someone has heat exhaustion or rhabdomyolysis, get them to a clinic or emergency room for immediate treatment.
 Heat cramps alone rarely require medical attention, but as muscle cramps can be a symptom of heat exhaustion, watch for other symptoms.
 You may need a medical professional for heat rashes, but only if the rash remained for three to four days.

-For anyone with a heat-related illness, it’s a good idea to stop physical activity, provide them fluids (unless they have heat stroke), move them out of the sun, and loosen their clothing.
+For anyone with a heat-related illness, it’s a good idea to stop physical activity, provide them fluids, move them out of the sun, and loosen their clothing.
 These actions can help alleviate some of the stress on the body.

 How To Protect Yourself During a Heat Wave